thedevcraftz/thedevcraftz/README.md

 # Hi, I'm Aibek 👋

 ## About Me
-I'm a developer based in New York, passionate about creating dynamic web applications! 🌐
+I'm a developer based in New York, passionate about creating meaningful web applications!

 ---